smichalski17-dev/documentarian/my-website/docs/tutorials/onboarding-guide.md

 ### Step 1: Set up Xbox application for SSO\*\*

-Use the following steps in the _Xbox Partner Center_ to set up your Xbox application for SSO.
-You’ll get a _Title ID_ needed for DNA application setup.
+Use the following steps in the to set up your application for SSO.
+You’ll get a _Title ID_ needed for  application setup.

 1. Ensure the game setup section is completed.
-   - Xbox Live is enabled for your title.
+   - Your System is enabled for your title.
    - Set up a valid sandbox for your title.
 This is usually done with help from IT.
-   - Ensure your Xbox title has access to the newly setup sandbox.To test this, look for the newly setup sandbox name in the Primary sandbox dropdown.
+   - Ensure your title has access to the newly setup sandbox.To test this, look for the newly setup sandbox name in the Primary sandbox dropdown.

-2. Ensure **Xbox live - Single Sign On** section is updated with the website's endpoint.
+2. Ensure **MyGame - Single Sign On** section is updated with the website's endpoint.